LMMS/assets/Unsorted samples/README.md

-#Unsorted samples

-Legally clear samples, currently not categorised.
+Unsorted samples are legally clear samples but currently not organised.